All Stars (1997 film)

 All Stars is a 1997 Dutch sports comedy film, which was the base for the Emmy Award-winning television show of the same name.
 Directed by Jean van de Velde.
 Together with Mischa Alexander he was also responsible for the script.
 The film premièred on 2 May 1997.
-The sequel Old Stars was released in 2011.
+The sequel All Stars 2: Old Stars was released in 2011.
 In 2004, the film was remade in Britain as Things to Do Before You're 30.